 Part 1: Types of SIM Locks

-Before going into details on how to unlock SIM cards, you should dig into the following brief on the types of SIM locks that you may have.
-You might be faced with a Network locked SIM card, or SIM Card locked.
+Before going into details on how to unlock SIM cards, you should dig into the following brief on the types of SIM locks you may have.
+You might be faced with a Network locked SIM card or SIM Card locked.

 1. Locked SIM:

 Sometimes, people like to use some additional security features on their phones, such as SIM lock using a PIN code or a password.
 It is usually aimed at preventing unauthorized use of your SIM card in case of theft.
 You have to enter the SIM PIN to use your phone.
 If you enter SIM PIN wrongfully three times or more, your SIM card will be locked, and you will need a PIN to unlock the key shortly referred to as PUK code.
 You should contact your network carrier in case you do not already have one.

 2. SIM Card locked from Network Provider

 In most cases, smartphone buying is always a big investment considering the market prices we have today.
 Once you finalize your choice for a smartphone, next comes the network service provider.
 Why it’s necessary?
-Simply because in most of the countries, the smartphones are sold under contract with network service providers, and the big reason for the success of this model is its relatively reduced prices compared to what you’ll get if you buy it outside the contract.
+Simply because in most countries, the smartphones are sold under contract with network service providers.
+The big reason for the success of this model is its relatively reduced prices compared to what you’ll get if you buy it outside the contract.
 But the downside of this is that you can’t use any other network provider on that particular phone.
-As it’s protected by certain Pin code and you’ll have to enter that code to unlock your sim card to operate your phone.
+As it’s protected by a certain Pin code and you’ll have to enter that code to unlock your sim card to operate your phone.

-To use any other network on your phone other than the original one, if you wish to travel or want to switch to other networks for whatsoever reason, you must have unlocked SIM card.
+To use any other network on your phone other than the original one, you must have an unlocked SIM card if you wish to travel or want to switch to other networks for any reason.
 There is not necessarily a complex operation; it will go smoothly if you follow the guides

 Following is a simple step by step guideline to check if your phone is locked or not: